JereKuusela/valheim-upgrade_world/README.md

 For `upgrade` command:

 - `ashlands`: Fully regenerates ashlands biomes and nearby water areas.
 Terrain is automatically updated by the base game and not affected by this operation.
+- `deepnorth`: Fully regenerates ashlands biomes and nearby water areas.
+Terrain is automatically updated by the base game and not affected by this operation.
 - `hildir`: Adds new locations to already explored areas.
 - `mountain_caves`: Adds mountain caves to already explored areas.
 - `tarpits`: Adds tar pits to already explored areas.